 Sen, P (ed).
 Human rights in the Commonwealth: a status report.
 Commonwealth Secretariat 2008.
 GB1.C.5 SEN

 Sen, P (ed).
 Child rights in the Commonwealth: 20 years of the Convention on the Rights of the Child.
 Commonwealth Secretariat 2009.GB1.C.5 SEN

 Thompson-Barrow, C. Bringing justice home: the road to final appellate and regional court establishment.
 London: Commonwealth Secretariat, 2008.
 GB1.C.4 THO

-At each CHOGM meeting the Secretary-General provides a report summarizing Commonwealth activities from the previous two years, since the last CHOGM.
-These reports are available on the Commonwealth website from 2001 onwards.
+The Secretary-General provides a biennial report summarizing Commonwealth activities from the previous two years.
+These reports are usually available on the Commonwealth website, although the 2018 report was presented with a companion webiste.
 Previously the Secretary-General produced an annual report to heads of government.
 IALS Library has these reports from 1977 to 1983/85.
 Click here for details.
 The Institute of Commonwealth Studies Library has the reports from 1965/66 to 2005.
 Click here for details.

 Guidance and manuals

 The Secretariat often publishes guidance or manuals to advise Commonwealth members on best practice in certain areas, such as legislative drafting or dispute resolution.
 The Library has many of these publications when they touch on matters of law, legislation, governance and the judiciary.
 Search the Library Catalogue to check the full holdings.
 Here are some examples:

 Chinkin, C. M. Gender mainstreaming in legal and constitutional affairs: a reference manual for governments and other stakeholders.
 Commonwealth Secretariat, 2001.
 FOL GB1.C.5 CHI

 Commonwealth Secretariat.
 Changing the law: a practical guide to law reform.
 Commonwealth Secretariat, 2017.
 SJ25 COM